BillyFrcs/Programming/README.md

 ## Data Structures And Algorithms

-Implementation data structures and algorithms with C++, please check this <a style = "text-decoration:none;" href = "https://github.com/BillyFrcs/ProgrammingLanguages/tree/master/CPlusPlus/Data%20Structures%20And%20Algorithms">Folder</a> to see all the implementations and concepts.
+Implementation data structures and algorithms with C++, please check this <a style = "text-decoration:none;" href = "https://github.com/BillyFrcs/ProgrammingLanguages/tree/master/CPlusPlus/Data%20Structures%20And%20Algorithms">Folder</a> to see all the concepts and Implementation code.

 <i> © Billy Franscois </i>